maciejkuran/palindrome-checker-app/README.md

 ## 1st concept – split(), reverse() and join() methods
 I developed this application using this concept.

 This function takes one parameter – 'text'.
-I am converting the 'text' toLowerCase() and to the String() – just in case someone decides to check if certain numbers are the palindrome or types a string with lower case and upper case.
-In the result any input value (including numbers) will be converted to lower case and to a string.
+I am converting the 'text' toLowerCase() and to the String() – just in case someone decides to check if certain numbers are the palindrome or types a string with lowercase and uppercase.
+In the result any input value (including numbers) will be converted to lowercase and to a string.

 As the reverse() method doesn't work on strings, I am converting a string to an array.
 Then I reverse the array and join() values.
 I use the ternary operator to log the result to the console.